[Skip to Content]

 Includes any program that demonstrates leadership of public relations strategies and tactics in a creative and effective integrated campaign, along with other marketing or communications.
 The program must demonstrate the clear leadership of public relations, along with its integration with other disciplines.

-Feature articles that have been written by a practitioner, and submitted and published through his/her efforts.
+Feature articles or opinion articles that have been written by a practitioner, and submitted and published through their efforts.
 Submit text of feature article, as well as documentation of publication and placement.

-*Entries in categories 13 (Feature Stories) and 14 (Editorials/Op-Ed Columns) must be written in their entirety or substantively by the entrant, and not merely “pitched.”
+*Entries in Owned Media must be written in their entirety or substantively by the entrant, and not merely “pitched.”

-Audio or video programs/shows produced solely as podcasts, downloadable for play on portable media players (e.g., iPods, MP3 players, etc.).
-The entry must provide a link to the podcast.
+Audio or video programs/shows produced solely as podcasts, downloadable for play on portable media players (e.g., iPods, MP3 players, etc.), and media files distributed over the Internet using streaming media technology.
+The entry must provide a link to the podcast or the website URL.

 Use of a website as part of a public relations program.
 Include screen grabs or copies of key pages to support your summary.
 Additionally, include the website URL for external sites.

-Use of social media, including Facebook, Twitter, Foursquare, Google +, YouTube, etc. as part of a public relations program.
+Use of social media, including LinkedIn, Facebook, TikTok, Instagram, YouTube, X, etc. as part of a public relations program.
 Include screen grabs or copies of key pages to support your summary.
 Additionally, include the website URL for external sites.

 Web-based journals, or blogs, that engage key stakeholders and/or communicated either a corporate, public service or industry position.
 Include screen grabs of the blog being entered, as well as the actual site URL.